 - Improves HDL levels.

 - It prevents insulin resistance.

 - Ensures better glucose control.

 Exercising remains an important component in diabetic management besides effective meal plan and medications.
-Exercising and correct Breathing are two of the most effective home remedies for Diabetes.
+Exercising, movement and correct Breathing are three of the most effective home remedies for Diabetes.

 - It keeps your heart healthy and strong.